-Chestertons’ 4th annual Charity Golf Day saw nearly 50 players take on the grass at Malden Golf Club.
-A mix of Chestertons’ staff, clients and suppliers, the day is held every year in order to raise money for our charity partner St Mungo’s.
+Chestertons' 4th annual Charity Golf Day saw nearly 50 players take on the grass at Malden Golf Club.
+With a mix of Chestertons' staff, clients and suppliers, the day is held every year in order to raise money for our charity partner St Mungo's.

-Despite 30oC heat and almost no breeze, players had an enjoyable day testing weather conditions, and good golf was played by all.
+Despite 30 degree heat and almost no breeze, the testing weather conditions didn't stop players having an enjoyable day; good golf was played by all.
 Head of Research, Nick Barnes, who organises the event every year said this year attracted the highest number of players yet.

 "It is an excellent way of combining pleasure, charitable endeavour and networking, and I would urge anyone who plays golf to whatever level (handicaps this year ranged from 0 up to 28) to consider taking part in next year's event."

 Our raffle, which included prizes such as a botanical gin pack and a round of golf for four at Malden Golf Club, raised £357.
-When added to the amount raised on the day equals a grand total of £3,077, all going towards a very worthwhile cause.
+When added to the amount raised on the day, the final total equaled £3,077, all going towards a very worthwhile cause.

 We look forward to an equally successful day next year!